Tom Fowler Law

 Cellino Law

-Cellino Law's playbook leans on New York Labor Law §240, the absolute-liability statute that strips defendants of the negligence defense and shifts the entire risk burden onto property owners and contractors—a…
+Cellino Law's playbook leans on New York Labor Law §240, where absolute liability strips defendants of the negligence defense entirely—as demonstrated in *Rodriguez v.

 Setareh Law Group